Lowcountry Montessori School Staff

 Graduated Cum Laude from Florida State University with a Bachelor of Science in Social Science (Economics & Sociology).
 Father of two wonderful daughters who also attended LMS.
 Local small business owner and micro farm operator.
 Growing and cooking my own food and showcasing local cuisine is my passion.
 I have over two decades of culinary experience from local fine dining to southern bbq.
 Currently enjoying the opportunity to share my knowledge and life skills with upper elementary, middle and high school students as the culinary instructor for Lowcountry Montessori's Food & Nutrition curriculum.

-Janine Cole, Art Guide, J.Cole@Lowcomo.com
+Janine Cole, Art Guide, SC Certified in Early Childhood and Elementary Education, J.Cole@Lowcomo.com

 For Matters Related to the following, Contact Lead Teacher: